SEMICeu/documentation/puri.md

  - *{domain}* is requested and assigned by Publications Office (which is the maintainer of **data.europa.eu** domain)
  - *{reference}* is maintained and assigned by editors of the data specification

-(For the complete list of supported persistent domains by data.europa.eu, please consult this [link](https://data.europa.eu/URI.html))
+A complete **list of supported persistent domains by data.europa.eu** exists and is available for consultation (1).

 The following paragraphs provide an overview of: